 Stalls also carry parallel imported products, second-hand books, antiques, plants, the list is endless.
 You name it they got it.

 Hours: 9am - 3.00pm

 Phone: +64 7 332 5782 Gordon or Liz

-Brand new with grand opening on October 2, 2016, this weekly market will feature locally grown produce and speciality foods all served up from handcrafted wooden barrows (also made locally).
+This weekly market features locally grown produce and speciality foods all served up from handcrafted wooden barrows (also made locally).
 Look too for the mini 'Children's Stall', a place where children can sow the seeds of future entrepreneurship with their own wares.
-How cool is that?
-It's possible there will be cooking demonstrations.
-(Will update once it's all underway.)
+How cool is that

 Hours: 9am - 1.00pm